 Address correspondence to commissioners c/o Executive Secretary, Administration department, Housing Authority of the County of Santa Cruz, 2160 41st Avenue, Capitola, CA 95010.
 All correspondence will be forwarded to the commissioner(s) for response.
 The phone number for the commissioners is 831-454-9455, ext.
 201 and the email address is firstname.lastname@example.org.

 The Board of Commissioners meet at the Housing Authority office, 2160 41st Avenue, Capitola.
 Meetings are held on the fourth Wednesday of the month at 11:30 AM unless otherwise noted.
 There are no board meetings in July or November.
 For the agenda for the next meeting, click here.

 Sonja Brunner is a former tenant of the Housing Authority Low Income Public Housing, through which she also served as a tenant commissioner and Board Chair for two years.
-Sonja has lived in Santa Cruz county for 25 years, and is a mom, DJ, works in the wedding industry, and also for the Downtown Association of Santa Cruz, as the business membership coordinator.
+Sonja has lived in Santa Cruz county for 25 years, and is a mom, DJ, and also works for the Downtown Association of Santa Cruz, as the Operations Director and business membership coordinator.
 Sonja Brunner is currently serving a 4-year term in the at-large seat on the Board.

 Andy Schiffrin has worked for the Third District County Supervisor representing most of the City of Santa Cruz and the north coast of the County since 1975.
 He is officially retired but continues to work part time on a volunteer basis.
 He also teaches an environmental assessment class at UCSC and works part time for FEMA in their Community Planning and Capacity Building program assisting communities recovering from disasters.
 He has a B.A. from UCLA and a Masters in City Planning from M.I.T.
 He is currently serving a 4-year term in the at-large seat on the Board.